DavidBarringer/aoctemplate/README.md

 `(ld <day-number>)` to load that day into the REPL, this will attempt to run the parser and the solutions to both parts of the problem.
 If successful, the results will be stored in a day structure that will be shown and can be accessed by typing `day#` in the REPL, where `#` is the day number.
-You can compare the example solutions with yours by using the `(test)` function.
+You can compare the example solutions with yours by using the `(test-days)` function.
 Other functions with full descriptions can be seen by typing `(help)` in the REPL.

 ### Input files